-On the other hand, not all representations with Euler number $1\leq \pm e\leq 2g-4$ are geometrizable.
+On the other hand, some representations with Euler number $1\leq \pm e\leq 2g-4$ are not geometrizable.
 The following examples were described by Tan.

 \begin{ex}[{\cite[Example~8]{tan}}] Let $S$ and $S'$ be two closed and oriented surfaces.
 Let $j\colon\pi_1 S'\to \psl$ be a Fuchsian representation and $f\colon S\to S'$ be any continuous map preserving orientation that is not homotopic to a branched cover.
 For instance, Tan takes $f$ to be a handle-crushing map.
 Then $\rho=j\circ f_\ast\colon\pi_1 S\to \psl$ is not geometrizable.
 Indeed, assume for the sake of contradiction that $\rho$ was geometrizable.
 There would then exist an orientation-preserving developing map $\dev\colon \widetilde{S}\to \HH$ which descends to a map $\overline{\dev}\colon S\to \HH/\rho(\pi_1 S)$.
 Post-composing $\overline{\dev}$ with the projection $\HH/\rho(\pi_1 S)\to \HH/j(\pi_1 S')\cong S'$, would lead to a branch covering map $F\colon S\to S'$.
 Note that $F$ and $f$ would then induce the same morphism at the level of fundamental groups, implying that they are homotopic, a contradiction. \end{ex}